Remarkers/Remarkers-Indexer/standard.md

 5. The `p` field is the standard identifier, it must be `DOT-721`.
 6. In addition to the fields specified by the operator, other fields in the `remark` context will not be recognized by the indexer.
 However, this transaction may still be a valid inscription operation and can be used to extend the protocol's usage in certain scenarios.
 7. Only the first call in a batchAll(calls) is indexed, if the first call does not follow the specification, the entire transaction is considered invalid.
+8. operation like list, buy and send will be timestamp based because we need to update NFT operation status with respect to the time

 ## NFT Collection Metadata JSON Schema